Dear Sorin Hall and all of its inhabitants,

 After four long years, my time at St. Edward’s is almost finished.
 As I reflect on my time here, my mind always seems to drift to here and to you: the beautiful, old, poorly-insulated building and its devoted tenants.

-I don’t know where to begin (so, I settled on a cliche, apparently).
+I don’t know where to begin (so, I settled on a cliché, apparently).
 This program has changed me as a person.
 It has enriched my academic and creative life beyond measure.
 I have made deeply impactful friendships in these classrooms that I won’t soon forget.

 I took two classes my first year that convinced me to concentrate my studies on creative writing.
-The first was Intro to Creative Writing with Timothy Braun in fall 2020.
+The first was Introduction to Creative Writing with Timothy Braun in fall 2020.
 He did his classic Cookie Monster bit, encouraged us to eat pizza and pet dogs and ended every class by saying “and if you’re going outside make sure you bring an umbrella, because I wouldn’t want my sugar cubes to melt.”
 The second was Fiction Workshop I with Amy Clements the following semester.
 Dr. Clements encouraged me and fostered such an empathetic and constructive environment in that class.
 At the end of my first year, I knew that if the rest of the creative writing classes were anything like the ones I’d already taken, I wanted in.
 I took both of those classes during COVID-19, the first semesters of Zoom classes.
 It would have been so easy for those classes to be colossal flops, but they weren’t, and it’s because I had professors who truly cared.

 Professor Clements recently told me that she applied to teach at St. Edward’s three times over the course of a couple of years before she was hired here.
 She’s been working here since 2012, but she still carries that giddy “I-got-the-job” energy with her everyday.
 You walk into her classroom and you know she wants to be there, you know that she’s eager to help you.
 Professor Clements, your bright outfits and even brighter personality never failed to make me feel a little bit brighter, too.
 Your classroom, your office and your presence were always safe spaces for me.
 Thank you.

 To my advisor, Mary Helen Specht, I wish I had a magic clock to freeze time and live in this semester a little while longer.
 As I’m writing this, I’m wondering what your enneagram type is.
 I think maybe you’re an eight: the challenger.
 When I think back to all of the fiction workshops you led, I remember you pushing me outside of my comfort zone — with what I read, what I wrote, how I wrote.
 I would certainly be a very different, less-developed writer without your influence.
-I’ve said it before, but I’ll say it again: thank you for requiring me to submit my fiction for publication as a part of my grade.
+I’ve said it before, but I’ll say it again: Thank you for requiring me to submit my fiction for publication as a part of my grade.
 Otherwise, I would not be a published fiction writer right now.

 Professor Braun, I keep forgetting my umbrella.
 I don’t think I actually even own one.
 I’ve been enjoying the rain on my skin.
 I’m trying not to melt.
 My song of the day is “Runner” by Alex G. What’s yours?
 Also, I’ve been dying to know what you think about the new Taylor Swift album.